UnickSoft/FFmpeg-encode-example/README.md

 # FFMpeg-encode-example

 Example how to use ffmpeg to decode video file.
-Link to article about [encode with FFMpeg](http://unick-soft.ru/article.php?id=57)
+Link to article about [encode with FFMpeg](http://unick-soft.ru/article.php?id=57).
+[Russian Article](http://unick-soft.ru/article.php?id=20)

 Program creates video with sound.
 Here is example settings: